dotnet/roslyn/docs/features/patterns.md

 ### Constant Pattern

 A constant pattern tests the value of an expression against a constant value.
-The constant may be any constant expression, such as a literal, the name of a declared `const` variable, or an enumeration constant.
+The constant may be any constant expression, such as a literal, the name of a declared `const` variable, or an enumeration constant, or a `typeof` expression.

-An expression *e* matches a constant pattern *c* if `object.Equals(e, c)` returns `true`.
+If both *e* and *c* are of integral types, the pattern is considered matched if the result of the expression `e == c` is `true`.

+Otherwise the pattern is considered matching if `object.Equals(e, c)` returns `true`.
+In this case it is a compile-time error if the static type of *e* is not *pattern compatible* with the type of the constant.

 ```antlr
 constant_pattern